echasnovski/mini.nvim/readmes/mini-jump2d.md

 - Customizable:
     - Way of computing possible jump spots with opinionated default.
     - Characters used to label jump spots during iterative filtering.
+    - Visual effects: how many steps ahead to show; dim lines with spots.
     - Action hooks to be executed at certain events during jump.
     - Allowed windows: current and/or not current.
     - Allowed lines: whether to process blank or folded lines, lines before/at/after cursor line, etc. Example: user can configure to look for spots only inside current window at or after cursor line.